 Virtues at the Center

 Virtues remain embedded into everything we do at Willow.
-This fall, daily Morning Gatherings will continue in smaller classroom groups, supplemented with virtual all-school conversations.
+This fall, daily Morning Gatherings continue in smaller classroom groups, supplemented with virtual all-school conversations twice a week.
 Our Virtues Program is meaningfully integrated into the curriculum, practiced by all of our community members, and used as a guide for our decision-making as a school.

 Willow was founded on the importance of teaching children in and about the natural world.
 Our 34-acre campus was designed for outdoor learning, and our teachers are experts on leading lessons that integrate the outdoors.
-We know that learning outside is the safest way to teach our students this fall, and we are planning to not only continue to teach children in nature but expand our outdoor learning with new outdoor classrooms.
-Our teachers are planning to engage those learning at home with outdoor instruction, too.
+We know that learning outside is the safest way to teach our students this fall, and we are not only continuing to teach children in nature but expanding our outdoor learning with new outdoor classrooms.
+Our teachers are engaging those learning at home with outdoor instruction, too.
 See how Willow science teacher Ms. M inspired children to explore outside during distance learning with a series of nature challenges.

 Systems Thinking + More

-Academic innovations like systems thinking and project-based learning will not only continue, we are finding new ways to deepen our student’s critical thinking and enrich their creative problem-solving skills.
-For example, Willow teacher and systems thinking expert Carol Fontaine is working with our Lower School teachers to integrate systems thinking, project-based learning, and art into their social studies lessons for the new school year.
+Academic innovations like systems thinking and project-based learning are not only continuing this fall, we are finding new ways to deepen our student’s critical thinking and enrich their creative problem-solving skills.
+For example, Willow teacher and systems thinking expert Carol Fontaine is working with our Lower School teachers to integrate systems thinking, project-based learning, imaginative inquiry, and art into their social studies lessons for the new school year.
 Read how Ms. Fontaine worked with our fifth graders to tackle complex problems using systems thinking this spring.